EskiSlav/network-scanner/README.md

 ## How To Use
-Before starting it up make sure that all the credentials are provided in `docker-compose.yaml` file.
+Before starting it up make sure that all the credentials are provided in `.env` file.

-You can run application as is but it is reccomended to change poswords, database names and etc. for using in production env.
+You can run application as is but it is recommended to change passwords, database names and etc. for using in production env.

 `API_TOKEN` is used by `bot-sender` and `bot`